modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

 ## Setting up Tagging

-Now that we've got our Template all setup, we need to setup the 'tags' Template Variable that we'll be using for our Tagging.
+Now that we've got our Template all setup, we need to setup the 'tags' Template Variable that we'll be using for our tagging.

-Go ahead and create a TV called 'tags', and give it a description of "Comma delimited tags for the current Resource."
+Go ahead and create a Templat Variable called 'tags', and give it a description of "Comma delimited tags for the current Resource."
 Next, make sure it has access to the 'BlogPostTemplate' Template we created earlier.

 ![](tags-tv1.png)